sdesuzane/sdesuzane/README.md

 Initially, my focus was only on front-end development, where I acquired skills in HTML5, CSS3, JavaScript and a little React.
 However, my journey led me to the vast world of data after winning a scholarship in Data Science, and since then I have explored technologies like SQL, Python, libraries for data analysis, and graphs for better data visualization.
 Furthermore, I am proficient in Git and GitHub, ensuring efficient collaboration and project versioning.

-I currently work as a Computer Expert at the Civil Police of the Federal District, but I am open to opportunities that help me grow even further in the vast world of technology.
+Currently, I work as a high-tech forensic expert at the Civil Police of the Federal District, but I’m open to opportunities that help me grow even further in the vast world of technology.

 ### 🌐 Connect with me: